 In the wild, hamsters are omnivores.
 They’ll happily munch on grasses, seeds, plant roots and the occasional tasty creepy-crawly.
-Depending on your breed of hamster you will need a different food.
+Depending on your species of hamster you will need a different food.

 Hamsters don't have a very good eyesight, they are short sighted so they rely on their senses to find their way around.